tannerdolby/tannerdolby.com/src/writing/create-obj-from-arr.md

 hgt:171cm iyr:2011`;
 ```

-Now since the input is a `String` data type, we have access to `String.prototype` methods such as `.split`.
-Therefore, it's going to be much easier to put the data from the text file into a data structure, such as an `Array` for manipulation.
+Now since the input is a `String` data type, we have access to [`String.prototype.split`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
+Therefore, it's going to be much easier to put the data from the text file into a data structure, such as an [`Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) for manipulation.

 {% filename "passports.js" %}